sobanieca/jsonr/readme.md

 ## Installation

+Recommended way to install `jsonr` is to install [Deno](https://deno.land).
+It can be installed with single command on any operating system and serves as modern
+Javascript runtime.
+If for any reason, you don't wan't to install Deno, you can proceed to [releases](https://github.com/sobanieca/jsonr/releases), where you will find binaries for each operating system and x86 or ARM architecture.

 `deno install -f -r --allow-net --allow-read --allow-write https://deno.land/x/jsonr/main.js`

 `--allow-write` permission is needed only if you are planning to use `-o`